kashitamang/city-builder/README.md

 // import functions and grab DOM elements
 ✅ declare 3 dropdown variables
 ✅ declare 3 elements for city div
--declare report element
+✅ declare report element
--declare slogans element
+✅ declare slogans element
--declare slogan input
+✅ declare slogan input
--declare slogans button
+✅ declare slogans button

-// set state for how many times the user changes the type, environment, and apocalypse using let -type count
+// set state for how many times the user changes the type, environment, and apocalypse using let ✅ type count
--environment count
+✅ environment count
--apocalypse count
+✅ apocalypse count

 //set state for slogans with empty string
--slogan count
+✅ slogan

 //event listeners for type dropdown on 'change'
 -get value of type dropdown (log value of dropdown to the console)